- Amy Arbreton Evaluation Officer, William & Flora Hewlett Foundation

 "During his term as part-time consulting program officer for the Hewlett Foundation, David effectively commissioned and managed a summative evaluation of the Foundation’s Nuclear Security Initiative.
 David’s management and leadership on this effort were stellar, contributing to the use of, and learning from, the findings in myriad ways for multiple audiences."

-POLICY ADVOCATE & STRATEGIST
+POLICY ADVOCATE & EVALUATOR

 - Julia Coffman, Director, Center for Evaluation Innovation